amoh-godwin/Articulae/mds/property_how_when_when_not.md

 print(reporter.progress)
 ```

 With the code above, progress will become the property.
 When you call it, it returns the  self._progress property.
-The self._progress has been utilised as a private property.
-The underscore that begins it mostly deters people from setting it directly.
+The self._progress has been utilised as a private property. *The underscore that begins it mostly deters people from setting it directly*.

-printing doesn't show any trace that this is a method or some kind of a special property.
+Printing doesn't show any trace that this is a method or some kind of a special property.

 ```python
 print(type(reporter.progress))
 ```

 But the property classs offer much more.
 There is a setter, which gets called whenever you want to set a value to the property.